Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-09-05 00:24:52
+Last Updated: 2025-09-06 00:23:35

-Your Time Is Limited, So Don'T Waste It Living Someone Else'S Life.
+I am the greatest, I said that even before I knew I was.

-By Steve Jobs
+By Muhammad Ali